 Details of Conall’s reported cases are available from the Full CV.

 Conall is a member of the Bar of the British Virgin Islands.

-Praise for Conall from Chambers UK Bar 2016:
+Praise for Conall from Chambers UK Bar 2019 and Chambers Global:

 Banking & Finance (Band 1): Enjoys a fast-growing reputation among peers and instructing solicitors particularly for his outstanding written advocacy across a range of areas including banking, competition law and energy.
 Such is the regard in which he is held that he often acts unled in major cases.
 He is a go-to for numerous instructing solicitors presented with complex, multi-jurisdictional banking cases.
 "Thoroughly deserves his reputation as one of the best juniors around."
 "He's very smart and produces work of extremely high quality in a remarkably short period of time.
 His advocacy is also very good."

 Energy & Natural Resources (Band 1): Widely regarded as being at the vanguard of juniors in this field, he is capable of dealing with both the commercial and regulatory aspects of energy work.
 He has experience of advising and representing clients both in court and in arbitration, and acts for high-ranking developers and facility operators, as well as commodity traders.
 "Extremely bright and just turns things around remarkably quickly."
 "He has a very concise and persuasive style of advocacy."
 "One of the few that 'get' the industry at a very detailed level."

 Commercial Dispute Resolution (Band 1): "His drafting is particularly strong, and he has very good judgement."
 "Conall gets to the nub of an issue quickly, and is exceptionally effective at breaking down complex issues in a simple fashion."

 Competition Law (Band 2): Has a strong competition disputes practice, representing clients in high-profile cartel litigation.
 "Patton is very pleasant to deal with, incredibly clever and very commercial and sensible."